FTC Tips About Social Media Influencer Campaigns

 Tip #4 Platform Tools May Not be Sufficient

 Never assume that using a platform’s designated disclosure tool is enough.
 Some platforms use disclosure tools, but the FTC does not believe that they are necessarily a sufficient method to disclose material brand connections.
 Always consider placement – whether the disclosure finds consumers.
 Consumers should not have to hunt for a disclosure.
 Disclosures should be difficult to miss.
+An experienced social media attorney can advise on how whether specific platform tools alone are adequate.

 Tip #5 Avoid Ambiguous Disclosures